Chiropractic riches by Drs Matt and Trish Hammett DC.

 Do you ever, having read a book, feel cheated by the title?
-This is such a book, but not in the sense you are probably thinking!
-Finding such a title in a bookstore, I would almost certainly have put it down, and moved on.
-Mistake!
+This is such a book, but not in the sense you are probably thinking.
+Finding such a volume in the store, I would almost certainly have put it down, and moved on.
+That would have been a mistake.

 Based on the Napoleon Hill best-selling classic "Think and Grow Rich" these interviews of twelve leaders in the chiropractic profession on how Hill's philosophy affected them personally make fascinating reading.